houthacker/aio-remeha-modbus/README.md

 and a `translation_placeholders` field.
 This is a `dict` to be used when extrapolating the error message.

 ### Configuration
-To create a new api instance, you first need an instance of `api.config.Configuration`.
+`aio-remeha-modbus` uses [modbus-connection](https://pypi.org/project/modbus-connection/) to talk to your appliances, and is agnostic to the way a connection is obtained.

-This can either be a `SerialConfiguration`, a `TcpConfiguration` or a `UdpConfiguration`, depending on your needs.
+To create a new api instance, you need to obtain a `ModbusUnit` first.
+See [the modbus-connection docs](https://home-assistant-libs.github.io/modbus-connection/connection/connections-and-units/) on how to do that.

 ### RemehaApi
-To create a new API instance, call `api.api.RemehaApi.create()` and provide the `Configuration` instance created previously.
+To create a new API instance, provide the `ModbusUnit` instance to the `RemehaApi` constructor.

 ### Appliance
-The connected Remeha appliance can be retrieved using `RemehaApi.async_read_appliance()`.
+The connected Remeha appliance can be retrieved using `RemehaApi.appliance`.

 ### ClimateZone
-Zones, as they are configured in the Remeha appliance are exposed as `ClimateZone` instances and can be retrieved using `RemehaApi.async_read_zones()`, providing the corresponding `Appliance`.
+Zones, as they are configured in the Remeha appliance are exposed as `ClimateZone` instances and can be retrieved using `RemehaApi.zones`.

 ### Zone schedules
 When a `ClimateZone` is read from the appliance and its `mode` is `ClimateZoneMode.SCHEDULING`,